railsjazz/rails_charts/README.md

 - stacked bar chart
 - custom chart

 In most cases with one line of code you can have a nice chart.
 The idea of this gem was inspired by [Charkick](https://github.com/ankane/chartkick) gem which is great and allows you to build charts very quickly.
 It works the best with cooperation of [groupdate](https://github.com/ankane/groupdate) gem.
+Unfortunatelly it's missing many needed types of charts or other customization options.

-But this implementation have more customization options (thanks to more Apache eCharts).
+This implementation have more options and similar "interface" how to build charts (thanks to more Apache eCharts).

 1) add gem in Gemfile,
 ```ruby